pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 .. code-block:: bash

     pi@pi-top:~ $ pt-brightness
     Note: Use of the 'pt-brightness' is now deprecated.
-Please use 'pi-top brightness' instead.
+Please use 'pi-top display brightness' instead.
     16

 pt-devices